 Mid Sussex District Council has recognised the potential for growth within the emerging Mid Sussex Site Allocations DPD to have air quality implications for Ashdown Forest and has appointed specialist consultants to assist with the consideration of potential impacts.
 Reductions in air quality through increased Nitrogen deposition associated with increased traffic can impact on sensitive vegetation communities, leading to habitat deterioration.
 The transport consultants, Systra have modelled predicted traffic changes as a result of proposed growth scenarios.
-The air quality consultants, Wood are using the traffic modelling to undertake modelling of the predicted resultant changes in atmospheric pollutants as a result of the traffic modelling, and Footprint Ecology is using the air quality modelling to inform this HRA.
-A number of growth scenarios have gone through this process.
-Each scenario has used the same model and predictions in air pollutant increases as a result of the growth scenarios modelled for transect points on roads through and in close proximity to Ashdown Forest.
+The air quality consultants, Wood have then used the traffic modelling to undertake modelling of the predicted resultant changes in atmospheric pollutants, and Footprint Ecology is using the air quality modelling to inform this HRA.
+A number of growth scenarios (reflecting development in Mid Sussex and neighbouring authorities) have gone through this process.
+Each scenario has used the same model and Wood have predicted air pollutant increases as a result of the growth scenarios modelled for transect points on roads through and in close proximity to Ashdown Forest.